-Unless specifically stated otherwise, the General Rules of the University and the faculty, which apply to PhD degrees, apply to the PhD with specialisation in Business Administration.
-Refer to the General Rules and the Rule Book of the Faculty of Economic and Management Sciences.
+Unless specifically stated otherwise, the General Rules and the Faculty Rules, which apply to PhD degrees, apply to the PhD with specialisation in Business Administration.
+Refer to the General Rules and the Rule Book of the faculty.

 Upon registering, a student undertakes to abide by General and Faculty Rules, as amended from time to time.